 ART.
-148-6.
-Form of certificate for nonresident aliens, nonresident foreign corporations, and unknown owners.-For the purpose of article 143-4, Form 1001 shall be used in preparing ownership certificates (a) of nonresident aliens, (b) of nonresident partnerships composed in whole or in part of nonresident aliens, (o) of nonresident foreign corporations, and (d) where the owner is unknown.
+143-6.
+Form of certificate for nonresident aliens, nonresident foreign corporations, and unknown owners.-For the purpose of article 143-4, Form 1001 shall be used in preparing ownership certificates (a) of nonresident aliens, (b) of nonresident partnerships composed in whole or in part of nonresident aliens, (c) of nonresident foreign corporations, and (d) where the owner is unknown.

 ART.
 143-7.
-Return and payment of tax withheld.-Every withholding agent shall make on or before March 15 an annual return on Form 1013 of the tax withheld from interest on bonds or other obligations of corporations.
+Return and payment of tax withheld.- Every withholding agent shall make on or before March 15 an annual return on Form 1013 of the tax withheld from interest on bonds or other obligations of corporations.
 This return should be filed with the collector for the district in which the withholding agent is located.
 The withholding agent shall also make a monthly return on Form 1012 on or before the 20th day of the month following that for which the return is made.
 The ownership certificates, Forms 1000 and 1001, must be forwarded to the Commissioner with the monthly return.
 Such of the forms as report interest from which the tax is to be withheld should be listed on the monthly return.
 While the forms reporting interest from which no tax is to be withheld need not be listed on the return, the number of such forms submitted should be entered in the space provided.
-If Form 1000 is modified to show the name and address of a fiscal or paying agent in the United States (see article 148-5), Forms 1012 and 1018 should be likewise modified.
+If Form 1000 is modified to show the name and address of a fiscal or paying agent in the United States (see article 143-5), Forms 1012 and 1013 should be likewise modified.

 Every person required to deduct and withhold any tax from income other than such bond interest shall make an annual return thereof to the collector on or before March 15 on Form 1042, showing the amount of tax required to be withheld from each nonresident alien, nonresident partnership composed in whole or in part of nonresident aliens, or nonresident foreign corporation to which income other than bond interest was paid during the previous taxable year.
 Form 1042 should be filed with the collector for the district in which the withholding agent is located.
+Every United States withholding agent shall make and file with the collector, in duplicate, an information return on Form 1042B, for the calendar year 1938 and each subsequent calendar year, in addition to the withholding return on Form 1042, with respect to the items of income from which a tax of only 5 percent was withheld from Canadian addressees.
+There shall be reported on Form 1042B not only such items of income listed on Form 1042, but also such items of interest listed on monthly returns on Form 1012, including items of interest where the liability for withholding is only 2 percent.
+In the case of corporations whose addresses are within Canada, only the fixed or determinable annual or periodical income from sources within the United States consisting of dividends should be reported.

 In every case the tax withheld must be paid to the collector on or before June 15 of the following year.
-For penalties and additions to the tax attaching upon failure to make such returns or such payment, see sections 145 and 291.
+For penalties and additions to the tax attaching upon failure to make such returns or such payments, see sections 145 and 291.